 We purchased the 8 most promising cordless wet dry vacuums available and exhaustively tested them side-by-side in our lab.
 We evaluated their vacuum power on materials ranging from nuts and bolts to sawdust to puddles of water and more.
 We weighed them, measured hose lengths, and tested batteries.
 We scrutinized attachments, measured suction, and evaluated the ease of use.
 Eventually, we narrowed performance down to four main metrics: dry work, wet work, battery life, and convenience.
 With this information, we can recommend the top vacuums for your needs.

-Editor's Note: On January 12, 2024, we updated our cordless wet dry vacuum review to offer alternative comparisons as areas of improvement from our existing award winners.
+Editor's Note: We updated our cordless wet dry vacuum review on November 26, 2024, to share recommendations for products we like as alternatives to our award winners.

-This unit falls short with its exterior design.
-Unlike the toolbox-style models that store hoses, attachments, and batteries internally, the Craftsman attaches all these items to the outside.
-Additionally, the handle sits proudly on the canister lid.
-These design features make it difficult to stack this vac on a shelf.
-Still, the standard HEPA filter and the float ball shut-off make this a premium machine in the class, and it's our favorite overall.
+Unfortunately, the exterior design is somewhat problematic.
+Unlike the toolbox-style models that store hoses, attachments, and batteries internally, the Craftsman attaches all these items to the outside, and the handle sits on the top of the lid, which means you'll have to carve out more storage space for this unit and you likely won't be stacking anything on top of it.
+However, the standard HEPA filter and the float ball shut-off make this a top-notch machine in the class, and it's our favorite overall.
+If you'd prefer a model with more convenient storage, we like the Milwaukee M18 0880-20, which features a retractable hose and toolbox-style design.

 The Milwaukee M18 0880-20 is a slick little cordless wet dry vacuum.
 Its two-gallon canister is shaped like a toolbox, with its tube and all attachments stored neatly in the lid.
 This well-designed machine is a beast at sucking up all types of debris, from nuts and bolts to buckets of water and sawdust.
 It also features one of the longer tubes of the vacs we tested, and it self-retracts like a spring — long when you need it and short when you don't.

-While the M18 is a great cordless wet dry vacuum, it has a few downsides.
-It's somewhat heavy, weighing in just over 10 lbs.
-It's also one of the noisier models we tested.
+The M18 is a great cordless wet dry vacuum, but it has a few downsides worth mentioning.
+At just over 10 pounds, it's slightly heavy.
+Also, it's one of the noisier machines we tested.
 And despite its five amp-hour battery, a fully charged cell would only power the machine for 23 minutes — not particularly impressive.
-That said, the conveniences that this machine offers overshadow its performance shortfalls.
-If battery performance is a high priority perhaps the DeWalt DCV581H is a worthy candidate.
-Although not an award-winning vacuum in our lineup, the Dewalt is great if you are looking to stay within the Dewalt brand and value the need for extended battery life over other areas such as airflow and suction.
+That said, the conveniences that this model offers overshadow its performance shortfalls.
+If battery performance is a high priority, perhaps the DeWalt DCV581H is a worthy candidate.
+Although not an award-winning vacuum in our review, the Dewalt is great if you want to stay within the Dewalt brand and value the need for extended battery life over other areas, such as airflow and suction.

 The Ryobi P3240 offers high performance at a reasonable price.
 It picks up wet and dry materials like a boss.
 It is also relatively lightweight, and the self-retracting hose and effective attachments store externally on the unit in convenient in-line slots.